stevegt/readercomp/README.md

 This package tries to deliver a solid implementation for these cases.

 This fork of @hlubek's [excellent package](https://github.com/hlubek/readercomp) was modified by @stevegt to add more information for troubleshooting in the case of an io.Reader comparison mismatch; specifically, it adds a ReaderCompError type that includes the failing buffers and size data.
+This fork breaks backward compatibility to the extent that, in
+@hlubek's version, the returned err is nil in the case of size or content mismatches, where in this fork we populate err with a ReaderCompError containing the details.

 ## Install